armcknight/armcknight.com/blog/_posts/2024-03-13-developer-political-compass.md

 - Stanley Kubrick

 People's politics can change depending on life circumstances.
 So under what conditions does someone move from one area in the compass to another?
 Here's a tongue-in-cheek answer to that question:

+[update 10 June 2024]
+...I wanted to see a "me, normally -> me, when X" style overlay on this.
+I think I started one while trying to finish this post, but got distracted and shipped without it 😅 Maybe one day I'll finish it.